nv-bogdan/rag/docs/troubleshooting.md

 - The Blueprint responses can have significant latency when using [NVIDIA API Catalog cloud hosted models](quickstart.md#deploy-with-docker-compose).
 - The accuracy of the pipeline is optimized for certain file types like `.pdf`, `.txt`, `.docx`.
 The accuracy may be poor for other file types supported by NvIngest, since image captioning is disabled by default.
 - The NeMo LLM microservice may take upto 5-6 mins to start for every deployment.
-- In case of failure while uploading files, error messages may not be shown in the user interface of rag-frontend.
-Developers are encouraged to check the `ingestor-server` logs for details.
 - B200 GPUs are not supported for the following advanced features:
   - Image captioning support for ingested documents
   - NeMo Guardrails for guardrails at input/output